Lospub/-Computational-Cryptography/README.md

 # Computational Cryptography
-Show the work while I learned the Computational Cryptography
+Show the work for learning the Computational Cryptography